mweel1/usa_high_level/department-of-education/index.md

 Reporting and maps will be available to evaluate this for each district's.

 Houses will be acquired by making offer on properties to willing sellers at 20-30% of value.
-These will be acuired and owned by the department of education at the state level.
+These will be acquired and owned by the department of education at the state level.

 ## Field Trip Transportation

 Transportation will be available for field trips, and sporting events with other high schools.
 There will be grants to provide transportation services on behalf of each district at the state level by the federal grant system.

-## User Interfaces

-Grades will be provided to the personal profile in an JSON format, or provided in open document format to viewed.

-DOE will provide websites to students for course material given by the various licensed schools.

 ## School Lunch